glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
 We support systems running Windows 7 or newer, and modern variants of GNU/Linux.

-Unfortunately we are not able to support MacOS at this time, but that is planned for the future.
-For the time being, we recommend either sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/) or using [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos) as an alternative.
+Unfortunately we are not able to support MacOS.
+You can run the Windows version in a virtualized environment, stick with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/), or try [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos).

 [Return to top](#contents)